tweag/FawltyDeps/README.md

 FawltyDeps itself is installed.
 This works well when you, for example, `pip install fawltydeps` into the same virtualenv as your project dependencies.

-If you instead want FawltyDeps to look into a _different_ virtualenv for mapping dependencies to import names, you can use the `--venv` option, for example:
+If you instead want FawltyDeps to look into a _different_ Python environment for mapping dependencies to import names, you can use the `--pyenv` option, for example:

 ```
-fawltydeps --code my_package/ --deps pyproject.toml --venv .venv/
+fawltydeps --code my_package/ --deps pyproject.toml --pyenv .venv/
 ```

 This will tell FawltyDeps:

 - to look for `import` statements in the `my_package/` directory,
 - to parse dependencies from `pyprojects.toml`, and
-- to use the virtualenv at `.venv/` to map dependency names in `pyproject.toml` into import names used in your code under `my_package/`
+- to use the Python environment at `.venv/` to map dependency names in `pyproject.toml` into import names used in your code under `my_package/`

 When FawltyDeps is unable to find an installed package that corresponds to a declared dependency, FawltyDeps will fall back to an "identity mapping", where